RJ-23YP/DR_CVaR_MPC_Safety_Filter_Motion_Planning_Collison_Avoidance/README.md

 - Ensure all required modules are installed before running (e.g., `matplotlib`, `numpy`).

-## 🚗 Collision Avoidance Trajectory
+## Collision Avoidance Trajectory

 This section showcases the output of the DR-CVaR safety filtering algorithm applied to different motion planning scenarios.
-The GIFs below illustrate how the ego vehicle navigates around obstacles under various configurations.
+The GIFs below illustrate how the ego robot navigates around obstacles under various configurations.

 ---